 …Do you consider yourself frugal?

+Long story short, to be frugal is to give some attention to spending less money without sacrificing the quality of life.
 Speaking of that, mindful people take care of their finances by avoiding purchasing several items, like the one we’ll mention in today’s article.
 Do you buy any of these 4 items?
 Let’s see!